 Don’t Leave the Chicken Feeder or Water Fount Out at Night

-- Bring the feeder inside every night and take it back out every morning.
+1. Bring the feeder and fount inside your house every night and take them back out every morning.

 Keep small chicks inside at night